ajmarrocco/ajm-portfolio/README.md

 # AJM Portfolio

 ## Purpose
-A website to showcase deployed portfolio of work samples
+A website to showcase deployed portfolio of work samples.
+This contains my name, recent photo, links to sections of my work with titled images and my contact information.
+This website is also has a responsive layout tjat adapts to various screen sizes.

 ## Built With
 * HTML